James Creed Meredith: Career

-At the conclusion of the War of Independence some Dáil deputies argued that elements of the Brehon law should be incorporated into the legal system of the new State.
+After the War of Independence, some Dáil deputies argued that elements of the Brehon law should be incorporated into the legal system of the new State.
 Meredith was among those who supported this view.
-In 1920, on an appeal by a deserted wife and child, seeking compensation or support from her husband, Meredith pronounced that English Law was retrograde in this matter and that he would give his judgment in accordance with the spirit of Brehon Law.
-He awarded the woman compensation and thus became the last known Irish judge to make an appeal to the ancient Irish law system.
+In 1920, on an appeal by a deserted wife and child seeking compensation or support from her husband, Meredith pronounced that English Law was retrograde in this matter and that he would give his judgment by the spirit of Brehon Law.
+He awarded the woman compensation and thus became the last known Irish judge to appeal to the ancient Irish law system.
 However, Laurence Ginnell and others in the judiciary who supported this initiative of reviving aspects of Brehon Law took the losing anti-Treaty side during the subsequent Civil War (1922–23), and so the project came to nothing.

-Following the Anglo-Irish Treaty, the civil war and the collapse of the Republic, the newly established Irish Free State did not abandon Meredith's talents.
+Following the Anglo-Irish Treaty, the Irish Civil War and the collapse of the Irish Republic, the newly established Irish Free State did not abandon Meredith's talents.
 He was appointed Chief Judicial Commissioner of Ireland on 14 August 1923, served on the High Court from 1924 to 1937, and then on the Supreme Court of Ireland until his death.
-He was elected to the Senate of the National University of Ireland, a position he also held until his death.
-In 1934 he was asked by the League of Nations to oversee the Saar valley plebiscite on the French/German frontier, and in 1937 he returned to the Supreme Court of Ireland.
+He was elected to the National University of Ireland 's Senate, a position he held until his death.
+In 1934, he was asked by the League of Nations to oversee the Saar valley plebiscite on the French/German frontier, and in 1937, he returned to the Supreme Court of Ireland.